 This site provides access to the WEPS software version used for official purposes by NRCS field offices and Technical Service providers.
 NRCS developed and maintains the components of the WEPS Databases and information on this site.
 The USDA-Agricultural Research Service is the lead agency for developing the science in the WEPS model and the model interface.
 WEPS predicts many forms of soil erosion by wind such as saltation-creep and suspension including PM-10.

 USDA Forest Service Remote Sensing Applications Center and Geospatial Technology and Applications Center

 The Forest Service's Remote Sensing Applications Center (RSAC) is in Salt Lake City, Utah, co-located with the agency's Geospatial Service and Technology Center.
 Guided by national steering committees and field sponsors, RSAC provides national assistance to agency field units in applying the most advanced geospatial technology toward improved monitoring and mapping of natural resources.
 RSAC's principal goal is to develop and implement less costly ways for the Forest Service to obtain needed forest resource information.

-The USDA maintains a database of plant information - USDA Plants Database - containing trait data, some of it life history.
+The USDA maintains a database of plant information - USDA Plants Database - containing trait data, some of its life history.
 This resource is an independently created RESTful API for that data.
 The API, and open issues for bugs/feature requests can be found in the GitHub repository.
 This tool can be used from the command line, R, Ruby, Python, a browser, etc.